LegalizeAdulthood/refactor-test-suite/Contributing.md

 ## Executable tool-summary

-Example: `tool-summary results > SummaryResults.md`
+Example: `tool-summary --annotate RefactorTest results > SummaryResults.md`

 The executable tool-summary collects the results for a group of tools and generates a summary markdown file for the group to standard output.
-This is used to regenerate the [summary results](SummaryResults.md) and [preliminary results](PreliminaryResults.md) reports when test results for a tool are updated.
+This is used to regenerate the annotated [summary results](SummaryResults.md) and [preliminary results](PreliminaryResults.md) reports when test results for a tool are updated.

 ## Executable add-tests